Trader Joe’s ORGANIC STEEL CUT OATS

 Gut Health: They act as a prebiotic, promoting the growth of good bacteria in the digestive tract.

-Trader Joe’s Organic Oatmeal $4.49 (30 oz tub)
+Trader Joe’s Organic Oatmeal $4.49 (30 oz tub) CERTIFIED ORGANIC

-The best 99 cents item at Trader Joe’s
+What’s the best 99 cents item you can buy at Trader Joe’s?

-There used to be quite a few items you could get at Trader Joe’s that cost a buck or less.
-There aren’t as many now.
-There are a few pasta items that still cost 99 cents but this is one I am going to single out.
-As you can see, its Trader Joe’s ORZO, which is 99 cents for a 1 lb bag.
+There used to be quite a few items you could find at Trader Joe’s that cost 99 cents.
+There aren’t many now.
+There are a few pasta items that still cost 99 cents though many went up to $1.29-1.49 like farfalle/bowties.

-Many meals when I realize I don’t have enough food I find myself reaching for the Orzo, because it’s ready in no time at all and its pasta so super tasty.
-All I need to do is dump a cup of orzo into boiling salted water.
-After five minutes, it’s done; just drain it, add it to a bowl and give it a a nice amount of butter (or olive oil).
+After five minutes just drain it, add it to a bowl and throw in a nice hunk of butter or olive oil (or mix of the two).
 Grind on some black pepper.
 Taste if and see if it still needs a sprinkle of more salt.
 BOOM; your buttered orzo side dish is ready.
 Optional; Grate on some cheese.
-Parmesan, Pecorina, Grana or cheddar or goat for that matter.
+Parmesan, Pecorina, Grana Padano or cheddar or goat for that matter.

 You can equally expand on buttered orzo with adding a vegetable to that.
 Perhaps diced fresh zucchini which is a lovely combination especially with some feta cheese for a Greek dish.
-The Zucchini can cook in the water along with the orzo and be ready when the orzo is in about 5 minutes.
+The cubed up zucchini can cook in the water along with the orzo and be ready when the orzo is, in about 5 minutes.
 Or even easier vegetables?
-You can use a frozen vegetable.
+Use a frozen vegetable.
 Maybe French Green Beans?
 Or frozen peas?
 The green beans can go in with the orzo (about 5 minutes).
 Add the peas about the last minute or two before the orzo is cooked as those are ready very fast.

 It’s great for adding to soups or stews as well.
-Chicken soup with orzo is fantastic and comforting.
+Chicken soup with orzo is fantastic and very comforting.

 Orzo is fantastic to make whole dinners around.
 For example, a ONE POT dish of Garlic Butter Chicken Orzo; here’s the recipe.